calimero-project/calimero-server/README.md

     - `latencyTolerance="1000"`: time window for accepting secure multicasts (in milliseconds), depends on the max. end-to-end network latency
 * `<knxSubnet>` settings of the KNX subnet the service container shall communicate with.
 The `knxSubnet` element text contains identifiers specific to the KNX subnet interface type, i.e., IP address[:port] for IP-based interfaces, or USB interface name/ID for KNX USB interfaces, constructor arguments for user-supplied network links, ....
 Attributes:
     - `type`: interface type to the KNX subnet, one of:
-      - `ip`: the KNX subnet is connected via a KNXnet/IP tunneling connection
+      - `ip`: the KNX subnet is connected via a UDP KNXnet/IP tunneling connection
+      - `tcp`: the KNX subnet is connected via a TCP KNXnet/IP tunneling connection
       - `knxip`: the KNX subnet is connected via KNX IP or KNXnet/IP routing
       - `usb`: connect to subnet via a USB device, if the device name/ID is left empty, the first USB device found will be used
       - `ft12`: use a FT1.2 protocol connection with EMI2 format (specify the `format` attribute for cEMI exchange format)